containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Prerequisites

-- Podman 4.1.0 or greater.
-Podman Desktop requires the Podman machine to expose the socket on the host on macOS, and on a named pipe on Windows.
+- Podman 4.1.0 or later is needed.
+Podman Desktop requires the Podman machine to expose the socket on the host for macOS, and on a named pipe for Windows

 #### Procedure